GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (116) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 15 yards.

 **Critical Failure**: You fail to ground yourself properly.
 The spell functions as normal, but attacks you as the original target.

+#### Artificial Hand

+**Minimum Tier**: 1

+**Casting Time**: 9 actions

+**Range**: 15 yards

+**Effect**: You produce a shape of force, vaguely like that of a hand, at a point within range.
+This is the creation of an Artificicheir (see the creature) which you can direct.
+If it is not destroyed by damage, it can last for a number of rounds equal to the points of success on your spell check + your [Magic] bonus.

+**At Higher Tiers**: For each tier beyond minimum, you may either reduce the casting time by 1 action (to a minimum of 1) or the range by 15 yards.
+Alternatively, you may devote some of the additional tiers to creating a larger Artificicheir (per that creature's description).

+**Critical Failure**: You fail to properly manifest the forcefield, leaving yourself prone and vulnerable for a number of rounds equal to the tier of the spell.

 ### B (4